Arnab-Developer/ApiHealthCheck/CONTRIBUTING.md

 You need Visual Studio 2019 and ASP.NET 5 to work on this project locally.

+## Getting started

+- Make sure you have a [GitHub account](https://github.com/signup/free).
+- Search for an existing issue.
 - If you find an issue then comment on that to let me know.
-Or if you want to work on something else then create a new issue to let me know the details.
+- Or if you can't find then create a new issue.

+## Work on the issue

 - If your issue is approved then fork the repo.
 - Clone the forked repo and create a new branch from `main`.
 - Set the upstream to the original repo `main` branch.